 • Dizziness is recurrent or severe

-• Accompanied by chest pain
+• Accompanied by chest pain or palpitations

-• You have headache or stiff neck
+• You have sudden severe headache

 • Vision or speech changes occur

-• You have numbness or weakness
+• You have numbness, weakness, or facial drooping

 Talk to a Healthcare Provider